-Apple are the declutter experts.
+Apple are declutter experts

 I am no Apple buff, but one story that comes up over and over is the impact Steve Jobs had at Apple.
-With the introduction of the Mac in the 1980s, Apple mastered innovation through bringing a new product to market that created a fantastic customer experience.
+With the introduction of the Mac in the 1980s, Apple mastered innovation through bringing a new product to market that created fantastic customer experience.
 Jobs departed from Apple to seek out other ventures.
-As the story goes, by 1997, Apple had over-extended itself and was not in good shape.
-The company was two quarters away from going bust when Jobs came back in.
+As the story goes, by 1997, Apple had over-extended and was not in good shape.
+The company was two quarters away from going bust when Jobs came back.
 He famously said a relative asked him which Apple computer to buy for their family home.
 Jobs looked at the product range and eventually came back and said, “I don’t know; it’s too confusing”.
 The first thing he did was ruthlessly prioritise.
 He stopped everything that was not at the core business of making a computer to change the world — he simplified the software, supply chain and distribution, as well as the peripherals, models and products on offer.

 He also fixed the naming of products.
 From “the Apple Quadra 660av” to “the new Mac” – Apple still use this convention today.
 They will use model numbers internally (the 2016 MacBook), but to the customer, its two computers – the new mac and the new MacBook.
 There are customizations in screen sizes, memory and speed – but these are downplayed.
 As you can see, Apple’s share price has responded well to this vision of FIRE – Fast, Inexpensive, Restrained and Elegant (Dan Ward).

-The importance of Technology in the C-suite
+The importance of technology in the C-suite

 The immediate response to the Steve Jobs story is usually “that’s ok, but not everyone is Steve Jobs”.
 I think that’s missing the point.
-What he did was Business School 101 – it had nothing to do with technology.
+What he did was Digital Strategy 101 – it had nothing to do with technology.
 He started with ruthless simplification.
 This is a pattern that has been repeated.
 We can look for similar examples at Amazon, Spotify, Netflix, Tesla and Airbnb.
 There is an unrelenting focus – technology comes later.

 Let’s break that down — the C-Suite need to be crystal clear on the organisation’s goal and mission.
-Digital efforts must enable that goal and anything that doesn’t needs to be questioned.
+Digital strategy must enable that goal and anything that doesn’t needs to be questioned.
 Don’t ask for technology; ask for capability.
 “Can we reduce our operational IT costs and increase our time to market using Public Cloud” is better than “Can we go to the Cloud?”

 If someone is making a tech pitch that sounds like: “AI will change the world, we need to explore it”, you need to push back and be clear on the ‘why’ and the ‘what’.
 Resume-Driven Development is a real phenomenon, and I am no longer surprised when I hear about millions spent to boost someone’s resume at the company’s expense.

-Educate and deliver
+Educate and deliver digital strategy

 With a mission of ruthless simplification and an educated C-suite, companies can start to achieve.
 A Serverless-First approach can achieve great things.
 We have agreed to declutter; we have a clear business goal – we can now stop focusing on things that are not core to our business and focus on real business differentiators.